-This article was last updated Aug 20, 2015, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 20, 2015.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Walk through the halls of a United Airlines concourse and you’ll probably see the gleaming glass or burnished wood doors of one of over 40 United Clubs along the way.